-An office party is not the place to unload your personal burdens, complain about injustice or wallow in woe.
+An office party is not the place to unload your bah-humbug attitude, complain about injustice or wallow in woe.
 Keep a cheery disposition and offer upbeat discussion topics.

 Steer clear of contentious issues involving politics or religion.
 Opt for lighter fare instead, like your favorite restaurants, good books, interesting travel destinations or entertainment news.

-Don’t overdo the open bar.
-That old adage is true: “loose lips sink ships,” or in this case, careers.
+Don’t overindulge in alcoholic beverages at the open bar.
+That old adage is true: “Loose lips sink ships,” or in this case, careers.
 When your judgment is impaired, you’re more likely to do or say something that you’re sure to regret, but your boss is sure to remember.